melborne/file_name/README.md

 # FileName

-FileName is a utility for manipulating string as a filename.
+FileName is a utility for handling filename strings which can be alternative of some File class methods.

 ## Installation